omuraydin24/Omuraydin24/README.md

 ### Hi there, I'm Ömür 👋

-- ⚡ I’m interested in coding, listening and .
 - 🌱 I’m currently learning React
 - 👀 I'm looking for a Front-end position.
+- ⚡ I love to play drums and swim.

 ---